Michael Massey Player Props: Royals vs. Rockies

-Michael Massey -- batting .333 in his past 10 games -- will be in action for the Kansas City Royals versus the Colorado Rockies, with Chase Anderson on the mound, on June 2 at 8:10 PM ET.
+Michael Massey and his .412 on-base percentage over his past 10 games (122 points higher than his season-long percentage), will be in action for the Kansas City Royals versus the Colorado Rockies and Austin Gomber on June 3 at 4:10 PM ET.

+He had a hitless showing in his previous game (0-for-3) against the Rockies.

 Michael Massey Game Info & Props vs. the Rockies